vipin-vd/SplitLocal/SETUP.md

-# Setup Guide for SplitLocal
+# Setup Guide for SplitLocal (Consolidated)

+Prefer `GETTING_STARTED.md` for full platform-specific setup and troubleshooting.
+This document remains as a supplemental reference.

 This guide will walk you through setting up the SplitLocal development environment and building the app.